LennardKrause/pilatus3_frame_conversion/README.md

 Use the filebrowser to navigate to the frame folder, it may take a while to read a folder containing a large number of frames!
 The output folder line (*Output Directory*) can be edited freely and non-existing folders will be created recursively.
 By default, the output directory is linked to the input directory and a suffix (*_sfrm*) is added automatically.
 If the *link?* box is unchecked the input and output fields (*Input* and *Output Directory*) can be selected manually to be controlled by the filebrowser, a green ring indicates the currently active field.
 The *ow* box toggles between overwrite/skip if the converted frame is already existing.

 ### Draw Beamstop
 Once a folder with valid frames is selected, the *Draw Beamstop* tab becomes available.
 The filebrowser is disabled during conversion, however, the drawing tab is not.
 It is recommended to start the frame conversion prior to drawing masks as it assures that the mask files are stored in the same folder as the converted frames.
 The image is shown in native resolution, use the scroll bars to navigate to the beamstop shadow.
 Drag and adjust the patches (rectangle, ellipse) to where they are needed.
 The intrinsic dead areas of the Pilatus3 detector and bad pixels are masked automatically.
 If a patch is not needed, simply adjust its size and put it onto a dead area.
+A saved mask is indicated by a green dot in the lower right corner and a color change of the patches.
+Saving a mask stores the position and the shape of the patches.
 General usage:
  - Left click + drag on either patch to move it
- - Right click + drag (or hold *Control*) to adjust shape and size
+ - Right click + drag (or hold *Control*) to adjust the shape and size
- - Middle click + drag (or hold *Shift*) Rectangle adjusts angle
+ - Middle click + drag (or hold *Shift*) to change the angle
- - Double click on Rectangle to flip up/down
+ - Double click on the rectangle to flip up/down
  - Use the *Intensity* slider to adjust the contrast
- - Use the *arrow keys* to switch between runs
+ - Navigate between runs using the *arrow keys*
  - Press *Save Mask* to save the current mask
- - *Reset Mask* resets both patches to their initial states

-The masks are saved to *Output Directory* (once Save Mask is pressed) and follow a name convention internally used by SAINT so no further steps are needed in order to use the masks!
+ - *Reset Mask* resets both patches to their initial states The masks are saved to *Output Directory* (once Save Mask is pressed) and follow a name convention internally used by SAINT so no further steps are needed in order to use the masks!